ENUSEC/PubQuiz/questions.md

 12. What is 1 calorie based apon?
 > The energy required to heat 1 gram of water by 1 degrees celsius

+13. In mobile phone technology what does SIM, as in SIM card stand for?
+> Subscriber Identity Module

+14. Pablo Escobar is responsible for importing which animals to South America?
+Recently in the news because as they have establishing themselves as the largest invasive species in the world?
+> Hippos

 ## Film and Television